fideus-labs/ome-ngff-scientific-ai/README.md

 - Batch: "Your weekend work becomes 10 minutes on Monday morning"

 Pause:
+- "This is the vision."
+- "We are not there yet."
-- "Now let me show you how this actually works..."
+- "But we ARE on our awy there!
+Now let me show you how this ACTUALLY works..."

 Timing: 1 minute - this is the payoff slide!
 -->